sapreet-singh/LinkedIn-auto-connections-and-personalized-messages/README.md

 ### 1. Configure Settings
 - Click the extension icon to open the popup
 - Go to the "Settings" tab
+- **Add your OpenAI API Key** for AI-generated messages (optional)
 - Set your daily connection limit (recommended: 20 or less)
 - Set delays between actions (recommended: 30+ seconds)
+- Choose message style (Professional, Friendly, Casual, Sales-focused)

-### 2. Set Up Message Templates
+### 2. Set Up Message Templates (Optional)
 - Go to the "Messages" tab
-- Customize your connection request message
+- Customize your connection request message (used as fallback if AI fails)
 - Set up follow-up messages
 - Use variables like `{firstName}`, `{company}`, `{title}` for personalization

 ### 3. Create a Campaign
 - Go to the "Campaigns" tab
 - Click "New Campaign"
+- Choose campaign type:
+  - **Company Employees**: Enter company name to target employees
-- Enter campaign name and LinkedIn search URL
+  - **LinkedIn Search URL**: Paste a LinkedIn search results URL
+  - **Upload Profile List**: Upload a CSV file with profile data
 - Set maximum connections for this campaign
+- Enable/disable AI-generated messages

+### 4. Collect Profiles (Optional)
+- Navigate to any LinkedIn search results page
+- Click "Collect Profiles from Current Page" to gather profile data
+- View and export collected profiles
+- Create campaigns from collected profiles

-### 4. Start Automation
+### 5. Start Automation
-- Navigate to a LinkedIn search results page
+- Navigate to a LinkedIn search results page (or let the extension navigate for company campaigns)
 - The extension will show a floating panel
 - Click "Start Auto Connect" to begin automation
 - Monitor progress in the extension popup